One virus, one stuck ship spark global trade rethink

-- Toyota developed the just-in-time logistics system to cut supply chain costs and the model has been universally adopted.

-PARIS: A virus visible through only the most powerful microscopes and a huge container ship stuck in the Suez canal visible from space highlight how fragile the "just-in-time" global trade system can be.
+A virus visible through only the most powerful microscopes and a huge container ship stuck in the Suez Canal visible from space highlight how fragile the “just-in-time” global trade system can be.

 Businesses no longer hold large stocks of materials and parts at great expense, instead they rely on regular and even daily shipments of what they need.